-6.10 Fares, Collection, Recording, Handling, and Reconciliation

-- 6.10.1 No cash fares are accepted from MetroAccess customers.
-Fares in the form of a MetroAccess ticket or monthly pass, or other media as approved by CMTA shall be collected and processed for each: - Eligible rider, regardless of age - Companion six (6) years of age and older - 6.10.2 Fares shall not be charged for: - Personal Care Attendants (PCAs) - Companions age five (5) and under - Service Animals - 5.10.3 The Service Provider's vehicle operators are responsible for collecting or verifying a valid fare media from each passenger upon boarding.
+- 6.10 Fares, Collection, Recording, Handling, and Reconciliation - 6.10.1 No cash fares are accepted from MetroAccess Demand Response ticket or monthly pass, or other media as approved by CMTA shall be collected and processed for each: - Eligible rider, regardless of agenineteen (19) years of age and older - Companion nineteen (19six (6)) years of age and older - 6.10.2 Fares shall not be charged for: - Personal Care Attendants (PCAs) - Companions age eighteen (18) five (5) and under - Service Animals - 6.10.3 The Service Provider's vehicle operators are responsible for collecting or verifying a valid fare media from each passenger upon boarding.
 This includes verifying each pass for each passenger each time they ride (passengers may not share the same pass).
-Vehicle operators must also check each passenger for a valid MetroAccess ID card when validating fare. - 6.10.4 The Service Provider's vehicle operators are responsible for recording the fare presented by each passenger or companion, and any non-payments, directly onto the mobile data device and/or manifests.
+Vehicle operators must also check each passenger for a valid MetroAccessDemand Response ID card when validating fare. - 6.10.4 The Service Provider's vehicle operators are responsible for recording the fare presented by each passenger or companion, and any non-payments, directly onto the mobile data device and/or manifests.
 Vehicle operators shall turn in all collected tickets at the end of each shift. - 6.10.5 Monthly Fare Reporting, from each vehicle, for each date is to be counted and subtotaled as to number of tickets, number of passes, number of non-payments or other fare media assigned by CMTA.
 This information shall be reported in a format specified by CMTA.
 Service Providers must securely destroy all fare media collected once it has been reconciled. - 6.10.6 CMTA may choose to implement smart card technology or other alternative fare media at any time during this Contract at the cost of CMTA.
-As with all new technology integrations that may occur under this Contract, the Service Provider is expected to take an active role with CMTA in testing and validating new technologies at no additional cost to CMTA. - 6.11 System-Wide Policies: Contractor shall at all times comply, and cause its assigned personnel to comply, with Capital Metro's system-wide policies and procedures.
-Capital Metro's system-wide policies and procedures can be found on Capital Metro's service provider extranet site located at https://capmetro.sharepoint.com/sites/EXT_MOSP/SitePages/Home.aspx.
+As with all new technology integrations that may occur under this Contract, the Service Provider is expected to take an active role with CMTA in testing and validating new technologies at no additional cost to CMTA. - 6.10.7 Pickup Fare Collection: Pickup customers can provide cash fares for Pickup services.
+Service Providers must collect, record, handle, and reconcile cash fares in accordance with current CMTA procedures.
+Attachment #17 outlines Fare Handling procedures for Pickup services.
+The Service Provider will provide a weekly report by the following Monday at noon that specifies the amount of cash reconciled for that week.
+The Service Provider will keep all reconciled cash.
+During monthly invoicing, Cap Metro will deduct the total reconciled cash amount from the invoice for the invoice period. - 6.11 System-Wide Policies: Contractor shall at all times comply, and cause its assigned personnel to \comply, with Capital Metro's system-wide policies and procedures.
+Capital Metro's system-wide policies and procedures can be found on Capital Metro's service provider extranet site located at https://capmetro.sharepoint.com/sites/EXT\MOSP/SitePages/Home.aspx.
 Capital Metro will notify Contractor of any changes to system-wide policies or procedures, or of any changes to the link that accesses the system-wide policies and procedures.
-Contractor will be responsible for the distribution of such policies and procedures, as amended from time to time, to all assigned personnel and require familiarity with such policies and procedures by all assigned personnel.
-Refer to Attachment 16 for the List of Capital Metro Policies and Procedures.
+Contractor will be responsible for the